Vettabase/usertag-for-mariadb/README.md

 If in the future MariaDB will support comments for users and roles, it will probably do it in a non-standard, dangerous way.
-While most other DBMSs support the [COMMENT ON statement](https://sql-bits.com/comments-on-database-objects/), MariaDB and MySQL support a COMMENT clause for some CREATE and ALTER statements.
+While most other DBMSs support the [COMMENT ON statement](https://sql-bits.com/comments-on-database-objects/), MariaDB and MySQL support a `COMMENT` clause for some `CREATE` and `ALTER` statements.
-Using ALTER statements to change a comment is potentially risky.
+Using `ALTER` statements to change a comment is potentially risky.

-While MySQL has a [COMMENT clause](https://sql-bits.com/mariadb-mysql-comments-on-database-objects/) for CREATE USER and ALTER USER, it also has an ATTRIBUTE clause which accepts a JSON document.
+While MySQL has a [COMMENT clause](https://sql-bits.com/mariadb-mysql-comments-on-database-objects/) for `CREATE USER` and `ALTER USER`, it also has an `ATTRIBUTE` clause which accepts a JSON document.
 This allows to insert semi-structured information.
 While this can potentially be useful when attributes are handled by programs, for humans it is difficult to read and modify manually JSON documents.
 This can easily lead to mistakes.